brettlungal/spongebob-mocking-case/README.md

 - Script has two parameters
     - --phrase : required parameter followed by a string to format
     - --startUpper : optional parameter if you want the formatted string to start with an upper case character
-- Run mock.py with the above mentioned parameters and the formatted string will be printed to the console for you to copy and meme on your friends with
+- Run mock.py with the above parameters and the formatted string will be printed to the console for you to copy and meme on your friends with

 ## Examples
 ```bash